AditAg/Interpretability_using_information_theory/README.txt

 To get data:
 For MNIST Dataset ->
 a.
 Download all 4 files from this link: http://yann.lecun.com/exdb/mnist/
 b.
-Put the downloaded files in data/Original dataset folder
+Put the downloaded files in "data/Original dataset" folder in the root directory.

 For Stanford40 dataset ->
-Download the zip file from here and extract it in the root folder.
+Download the "datasets.zip" file from here and extract it in the root directory.